+- B) Membership:

+- 1) Mandatory Membership:

+- a) Two (2) Chairs

+- b) One (1) Vice Chair

+- c) One (1) Internal Coordinator

+- d) One (1) External Coordinator

+- e) One (1) Financial Coordinator

+- f) Two (2) Publicity Coordinators

+- g) Two (2) Fitness Coordinators

+- h) Two (2) Outreach Coordinators

-- 1) Mandatory Membership: - a) One (1) Chair - b) One (1) Internal Coordinator - c) One (1) External Coordinator - d) One (1) Financial Coordinator - e) One (1) Publicity Coordinator - f) One (1) Fitness Coordinator - g) One (1) Outreach Coordinator h) One (1) Senate Member - 2) Voting Membership: - a) All mandatory membership. - b) Any students attending more than three meetings in a year. - C) Selection and Term of Office of the Mandatory Membership: - 1) The one (1) Chair and all Coordinators shall be recommended by the previous voting membership, to the A.S.
+- i) One (1) Senate Member

+- 2) Voting Membership:

+- a) All mandatory membership. - b) Any student upon attending three (3) or more meetings in a year. - C) Selection and Term of Office of the Mandatory Membership: - 1) The two (2) Chairs and all Coordinators shall be recommended by the previous voting membership, to the A.S.
 Committee on Committees, then nominated by the A.S.
-President with final approval given by the Senate for a term of one (1) academic year. - a) The recommendation process of the Commission On Student Well Being for the one (1) Chair and all of the Coordinators requires a vote by all those considered in the category of "Voting Membership".
+President with final approval given by the Senate for a term of one (1) academic year. - a) The recommendation process of the Commission On Student Well Being for the two (2) Chairs and all of the Coordinators requires a vote by all those considered in the category of "Voting Membership".
 The individuals pursuing those aforementioned positions must acquire a majority of votes.
 The vote reflects the formal selection of the Commission to the A.S.
 President. - 2) The Senator can first be recommended by the Commission and then selected and nominated by the A.S.
 Internal Vice President, with final approval given to the Senate for a term of one (1) year.
 If a Senator is not recommended by the Commission in the ninth (9th) week of Spring quarter, the A.S.
-Internal Vice President can appoint a Senator without any recommendation by the Commission. - D) Duties and Powers of the Commission: - 1) Act as a reference point for student social services related to mental or physical health and student well being at UCSB. - 2) Work to educate the campus on issues pertaining to student mental or physical health. - 3) Create viable and effective communication between UCSB students and various campus departments focused on student social services at UCSB and the UC system. - 4) Advocate for improving and protecting counseling services at UCSB and the UC system. - 5) Coordinate speakers, lectures, entertainment, and other events to educate and make UCSB or the community aware of issues. - E) Duties and Powers of the Chair: - 1) Schedule and facilitate weekly meetings of the Commission. - 2) Be aware of issues related to mental or physical health locally, nationally, and in the University of California system. - 3) Handle public relations for the Commission and be the official spokesperson for the Commission. - 4) Set a minimum of two (2) regularly scheduled office hours per week. - 5) Be responsible for all fiscal transactions in the Commission.

-- 6) Prepare the Commission's budget for the following year in conjunction with the Financial Coordinator of the Commission. - 7) Delegate a representative to give at least two (2) reports to the Senate per quarter regarding the activities of the Commission. - 8) Shall attend all BCC Chair Council meetings. - 9) Organize, with assistance from other members of the Commission, at least one (1) major event per quarter which is open to all students and related to either physical, mental, or social well being.
+Internal Vice President can appoint a Senator without any recommendation by the Commission. - D) Duties and Powers of the Commission: - 1) Act as a reference point for student social services related to mental or physical health and student well being at UCSB. - 2) Work to educate the campus on issues pertaining to student mental or physical health. - 3) Create viable and effective communication between UCSB students and various campus departments focused on student social services at UCSB and the UC system. - 4) Advocate for improving and protecting counseling services at UCSB and the UC system. - 5) Coordinate speakers, lectures, entertainment, and other events to educate and make UCSB or the community aware of issues. - E) Duties and Powers of the Chair: - 1) Schedule and facilitate weekly meetings of the Commission. - 2) Be aware of issues related to mental or physical health locally, nationally, and in the University of California system. - 3) Handle public relations for the Commission and be the official spokesperson for the Commission. - 4) Set a minimum of two (2) regularly scheduled office hours per week. - 5) Be responsible for all fiscal transactions in the Commission. - 6) Prepare the Commission's budget for the following year in conjunction with the Financial Coordinator of the Commission. - 7) Delegate a representative to give at least two (2) reports to the Senate per quarter regarding the activities of the Commission. - 8) At least one (1) Chair shall attend all BCC Chair Council meetings. - 9) Organize, with assistance from other members of the Commission, at least one (1) major event per quarter, which is open to all students and related to either physical, mental, or social well being.